 Where to base yourself

 Mérida is compact enough that most visitors stay in or near the historic center.
-The choice is really about how much buzz versus quiet you want, and how far you are willing to walk in the heat.
+The real choice is how much buzz versus quiet you want, and how far you are willing to walk in the heat.
+The city’s signature lodging is the restored colonial house, thick walls, a central courtyard and a plunge pool, and you find versions of it at every price point.

 The obvious first-timer pick.
-You are walking distance from the cathedral, the market, the free concerts and the main restaurants.
-Streets right on the plaza can be noisy and traffic-heavy; a few blocks in a quieter direction and you get colonial guesthouses with plunge pools for a fair price.
+You are within walking distance of the cathedral, the market, the free concerts and most of the classic restaurants.
+The trade-off is noise: rooms right on the plaza or on Calle 60 catch traffic and late music, while three or four blocks in any direction the streets go quiet and you get a colonial guesthouse with a courtyard pool for a fair price.
+Landmarks to anchor on: the Plaza Grande itself and Parque Santa Lucía a few blocks north.
+Range is broad, roughly 900 to 2,500 MXN a night for a mid-range colonial room (approximate).
 Best for first-timers who want everything at the doorstep.

 Santa Lucía and Santa Ana

-A short walk north of the plaza, these leafier neighborhood squares put you among some of the city’s better restaurants and boutique hotels while staying calm at night.
-A sweet spot for couples and anyone who wants charm without the plaza’s noise.
+A short walk north of the plaza, these two neighborhood squares put you among the city’s better restaurants and boutique hotels while staying calm at night.
+Santa Ana especially has become the sweet spot for couples: charming, walkable, quieter than the plaza, still close enough to everything.
+Anchor points are Parque Santa Lucía and the Santa Ana church and its evening food stalls.
+Boutique rooms here tend to run roughly 1,500 to 3,500 MXN (approximate).
+Best for couples and anyone who wants character without the plaza’s noise.

 Paseo de Montejo and north

-The grand avenue and the streets around it hold the more upscale and design-forward hotels, plus newer restaurants and cafés.
-It is more spread out, so expect to walk more or grab short taxis.
-Best for a slightly quieter, more polished stay, or a second visit.
+The grand avenue and the streets around it hold the more upscale, design-forward hotels plus the newer restaurants and cafés.
+It is more spread out, so expect to walk more or take short rides to the center.
+The Monumento a la Patria roundabout and the Palacio Cantón are the reference points.
+Rooms skew higher, roughly 2,000 to 5,000 MXN and up (approximate).
+Best for a more polished stay, a return visitor, or anyone who wants a pool and space over doorstep access to the plaza.